 For good cause shown under Fed.
 R. Civ.
-P. 26(c), the court grants the parties' joint request and hereby enters the following Protective Order:
+P. 26(c), the Court grants the parties' joint request and hereby enters the following Protective Order:

 - 1. Scope.
 All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter, collectively, "documents"), are subject to this Order concerning Confidential Information as set forth below.
 As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
 Definition of Confidential Information.
-As used in this Order, "Confidential information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use are restricted by statute or could potentially cause harm to the interests of the disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - A. Internal administrative and business policies, procedures or practices. - B. Information related to the training of employees, including but not limited to that which deals with employee and customer safety. - C. Construction, architectural or other drawings or diagrams of stores. - D. Software used in conjunction with business policies, procedures or practices, including those outlined in (A), (B), (C), (D), and (E).
+As used in this Order,

+"Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use are restricted by statute or could potentially cause harm to the interests of the disclosing party or nonparties.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: the confidential business, financial and/or net worth information of the Parties, marketing strategies, customer lists, customer preferences, projected financial information, business plans, and related information; the confidential personnel and/or human resource files of any of Coldpoint's current or former employees or agents, including, but not limited to, any internal investigative materials; salary and/or benefits information relating to any of Coldpoint's current or former employees or agents; medical information regarding Parties and non-parties; and employment and/or tax records relating to the Parties or others.
+Information or documents that are available to the public may not be designated as